AudreyGermain/Game-Recommendation-System/README.md

 ##### SVD via Gradient Descent <a name="c_4"></a>

-**Because the SVD based on having a complete matrix. (does that mean SVD requires a complete matrix - no missing data?)**

-We decided to additionally consider a gradient descent approach in order to deal well with missing data.
+Because the basic SVD use mean value to fill the matix, it will influence the accuracy during the matrix decomposition.We decided to additionally consider a gradient descent approach in order to deal well with missing data.
 Gradient descent is a convex optimization method which we use to find optimal U and V matrices that represent the original user-item matrix, replacing the missing values by new ones estimated by using similar users and games.

 Similar to what was done in our reference, we set the learning rate to *0.001* and the number of iteration to *200* while tracking the Root Mean Square Error (RMSE).
 The U and V matrices are initialized with random values draw from a [0, 0.01] normal distribution.
 The tracked function measures the RMSE between the actual values and the predicted values.